Festive Tables of Latvian Communities Abroad: in Different Times and Countries. Photographs From the Collection of the Museum Latvians Abroad.

 On Facebook, you can find Madara Riley, a Latvian living in the United Kingdom, who is very passionate about mushroom picking.
 She shares her stories, experiences, knowledge, and inspires others.

-Certified mushroomer from Michigan (Larisa Mednis)
+Certified Mushroomer from Michigan (Larisa Mednis)

 Larisa Mednis thinks that her interest in mushrooming comes from her Latvian roots.
 A number of years ago Larisa joined a mushrooming club in Michigan, USA, where she learned to forage and identify mushrooms from specialists in the field.
 Today Larisa holds a certificate in wild mushrooming from the State of Michigan, which allows her to legally sell mushrooms.
 As a vegetarian, Larisa uses mushrooms as a meat substitute in various favourite recipes.